Hurrrrrr/vindicate/README.md

     using GPT4 for coding assistance
-    porting a project from Python to webapp adding Gaussian noise to data to produce normally-distributed randomness
+    porting a project from Python to webapp adding Gaussian noise to data to produce normally-distributed randomness complex text output formatting

 GPT4 was used primarily for input on the architecture of this app, as well as writing some repetitive code such as the getters in the Wine class.
 The vast majority of code was written by me.

 Features currently being developed for launch:
-    More wines
+    Revised tasting note output
-    Becoming a webapp
+    Becoming a webapp and everything involved in that

 Features to come post-launch:
     Graphical display
-    More robust input parsing
+    More wines
-    Add sparkling, fortified, sweet, rose, and orange wines More customisation (select certain countries, styles, etc.)
+    More robust input parsing and menu-based input Improved tasting note output: more varied notes and more complex fruit notes Add sparkling, fortified, sweet, rose, and orange wines More customisation (focus on certain countries, styles, etc.)
     User accounts